Hobart Lions Rugby Club

-Hobart Lions Rugby Club (Officially Hobart Hutchin's Rugby Union Football Club) is a Rugby Union club in Tasmania.
+Hobart Lions Rugby Club (Officially Hobart Hutchins Rugby Union Football Club) is a rugby union club based in Sandy Bay, Tasmania, Australia.
 Established in 1983, the club is a member of the Tasmanian Rugby Union, is affiliated with the Australian Rugby Union, and plays in the Tasmanian Statewide Premiership League.

-The club splits its home games between Rugby Park and the WMO].
-Known as the Lions, the club colours are grey, yellow and Magenta.
+The club splits its home games between Rugby Park and the WMO.
+Known as the Lions, the club colours are grey, yellow, black and magenta.
 The club currently fields a team in the Men's First Division.
 The junior team is from the Hutchins School.